awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

 1. Under **Select and sign your firmware image**, choose **Use my custom signed firmware image**\.

-1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code\-signing certificate on your device\.
-This path name might be different for different platforms\.
+1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code signing certificate on your device\.
+This path name might vary by platform\.

-1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location where the firmware image is copied onto your device\.
-This path name might be different on different platforms\.
+1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location on your device where the OTA job will copy the firmware image\.
+This location varies by platform\.

 1. Under **Signature**, paste your PEM format signature\.